-To use the Smart Wizard, you must be using a PC with Windows Vista, or Windows XP, or Windows 2000 with Service Pack 2.
+To use the Smart Wizard, you must be using a PC with Microsoft Windows 7, Windows Vista, Windows XP, or Windows 2000 with Service Pack 2.
 The Smart Wizard setup procedure should take about 15 minutes to complete.
 Before using the Smart Wizard to set up your wireless modem router, ensure that: